datapIan/iw3cine/README.md

 * ***Actors*** - Currently there is no support for actors and I don't think there ever will be.
 * ***BotModel*** - Currently, the bot model command will change a bots model, but after the bot dies, it'll crash the game.
 Better to know what class you want the bot to use when spawning it in.

+### To report bugs or feature requests, please do so through [this](https://github.com/datapIan/iw3cine/issues) link.

 ## Credits

 * [Antiga](https://github.com/mprust) - Helped with .gsc related questions.